 Windows 7 drivers are needed for the hardware in a computer to function.
 Drivers, or device drivers, enable the operating system to communicate with all devices.

 Although many users have upgraded to Windows 10, there are also still a lot of computers that are running Windows 7.
+According to Statcounter information, over 10% of systems running Windows worldwide is still running Windows 7.
 Reasons might be personal preference, software compatibility, or hardware restrictions.

 Windows 7 included drivers